acasmith/game_of_life/README.md

-# game_of_life
+# Game of Life
-Game of Life console app implemented in Java.
+Game of Life command line app implemented in Java.

 ## Playing the game
-Pass in a string array where:
+Pass in a string array to the main method where:
 * Index 0 is a positive integer representing the number of iterations for the game to execute before stopping.
 * Optional: any other array elements represent the positive integer indexes of the cells that are alive on the initial 3x3 board, from 0-8 inclusive.
 The notation has 0 in the top left corner moving right to left, ending with 8 in the bottom right.